sandreas/graft/README.md

 graft is a command line utility to search and transfer files including an adhoc sftp server.

 ## Download and Setup
-**graft** supports Windows, MacOS and Linux, although the usage instructions might be different on each operating system.

 ### Binary releases

 <table width="100%">
   <thead>